christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 ## So What?

-These concepts and processes can *help* explain how humans understand ToM, but are these concepts or processes mimicked in transformers?
+These concepts and processes can *help* explain how humans can perform ToM linguistically, but are these concepts or processes mimicked in transformers?

 ToM prediction heavily relies on context to make sense of the mental states and intentions behind the words, and the final word prediction is based on implied meanings and inferred intentions, which are central to pragmatics.
 Pragmatics encompasses understanding social interactions, cognitive states, understanding that others have mental states, beliefs, desires, intentions, and perspectives—that are different from one's own, which are key to ToM.